joshbegley/nyt-latest/README.md

 https://nytimes.com/video/world/middleeast/100000010745457/behind-trumps-reversal-on-regime-change.html

 **Carolyn Bessette Kennedy’s Wardrobe Finds a New Obsessive Audience**\
-`Items worn by Ms. Kennedy, which are now on sale in an online auction, showcase her penchant for a curated, minimalist look.`\
+`Several items worn by Ms. Kennedy, which are now on sale in an online auction, showcase her penchant for a curated, minimalist look.`\
 https://nytimes.com/2026/03/02/style/carolyn-bessette-kennedy-auction-love-story.html

 **Melissa Wants a Cracker**\